What is an EEG?

 may vary depending on your condition and your healthcare provider's practices.
 Talk

-with your provider about what to expect.
+with your provider about what you should expect.

 Generally, an EEG goes like this: